vertesy/MarkdownHelpers/README.md

 lookup.
 Awesome pattern matching for a set of values in another set of values.
 Returns a list with all kinds of results.

 - #### 6 `combine.matrices.by.rowname.intersect()`
 combine.matrices.by.rowname.intersect.
-Combine two matrices by their rownames intersect.
+Combine two matrices by the intersection of their row names.

 - #### 7 `ww.variable.and.path.exists()`
 ww.variable.and.path.exists.
-Check if a variable name is defined, and if so, does the path (to a file) stored in that   variable points to an existing directory?
+Check if a variable name is defined, and, if so, does the path (to a file) stored in that   variable point to an existing directory?

 - #### 8 `llprint()`
 llprint.
-Collapse by white spaces a sentence from any variable passed on to the function.
+Collapse a sentence from any variables passed to the function with white spaces.
 Print the sentence to the screen and write it to your markdown report file,  if the "path_of_report" variable is defined.

 - #### 9 `llogit()`
 llogit.
-Collapse by white spaces a sentence from any variable passed on to the function.  llogit() writes it to your markdown report file, if the "path_of_report" variable is defined.
+Collapse a sentence from any variables passed to the function with white spaces.  llogit() writes it to your markdown report file, if the "path_of_report" variable is defined.
 It does not print the sentence to the screen.

 - #### 10 `md.write.as.list()`
 md.write.as.list.
 Writes a vector as a (numbered) list into the report file.

 - #### 11 `md.image.linker()`
 md.image.linker.
-Format a markdown image reference (link) to a .pdf and .png versions of graph,  and insert both links to the markdown report, set by "path_of_report".
+Format a markdown image reference (link) to .pdf and .png versions of a graph,  and insert both links into the markdown report set by "path_of_report".
 If the "b.png4GitHub" variable is set, the .png-link is set up such,  that you can upload the whole report with the .png image into your GitHub repo's wiki,  under "Reports"/OutDir/ (Reports is a literal string, OutDir is the last/deepest  directory name in the "OutDir" variable.
 See create_set_OutDir() function.).
 This function is called by the ~wplot functions.

 - #### 12 `llwrite_list()`
 llwrite_list.
-Print a list object from R, one element per line, into your markdown report
+Print a list object from R, one element per line, into your markdown report.

 - #### 13 `md.import()`
 md.import.
-Import and concatenate an external markdown or text file to the report
+Import and concatenate an external markdown or text file into the report

 - #### 14 `md.LogSettingsFromList()`
 md.LogSettingsFromList.
 Log the parameters & settings used in the script and stored in a list, in a table format   in the report.